KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/Week_3_Gate-Level_Simulation-(GLS)_and_Static _Timing_Analysis-(STA)/Readme.md

 ```
 <img width="926" height="163" alt="image" src="https://github.com/user-attachments/assets/5a494ae0-a203-43fd-a008-b49a3c5e7331" />

-## Example 1: Timing Analysis Using Commands
+## Example: Timing Analysis Using Commands

 > Once you are in the OpenSTA interactive shell (indicated by the % prompt), you can execute the following commands to perform a basic static timing analysis: